 Stages of prostate cancer

 Prostate cancer staging is a complex process.
-The doctor may describe the stage using a Roman number (I-IV) or a capital letter
+The doctor may describe the stage using a Roman number (I-IV) or a capital letter (A-D).

 Treatment for prostate cancer